atkaiser/server_check/README.md

 server_check
 ============

 This is a script to check if a server is up.
 You can use it if you want but you'll have to change some of the variables.
 Right now I tell it to create a file on the desktop if the server is down.
 In the future I will have it send an email when the script first notices that the server is down.
 To use you will usually want to install it to run as a cron script in the background.
-The line I use is:
+Download the script at set it as executable:

+	chmod +x test_server_up.sh

+Then set it to run in cron like:

 	*/5 * * * * bash --login -c test_server_up.sh > log.txt 2>&1